aurelievasseur/angular-tour-of-heroes/README.md

 - Learned about the AppModule.
 - Imported the FormsModule.
 - Learned the importance of declaring components in the AppModule.
+- Used *ngFor to display a list.
+- Used *ngIf to conditionally include or exclude a block of HTML.
+- Toggle a CSS style class with a class binding.

 ## Development server